Did you know you have just 3 seconds to grab your prospective client’s attention and interest before they decide whether you are relevant to them?

 - Create a sense of urgency/scarcity.
 Offering your customers outstanding products at great prices is no longer enough.
 It’s vital to remind them that the fantastic products on offer come with a ticking deadline that requires immediate purchase or the bargain will be lost.

-Create limited time bargain offers and showcase them front and center on your site to build a sense of urgency among your visitors.
+Create limited time bargain offers and showcase them front and centre on your site to build a sense of urgency among your visitors.

 Be careful to ensure that you’re not creating a false sense of urgency by telling visitors that there are “only 3 left” when the product is digital and the number available won’t decrease once they order.